GSA/digitalgov.gov/content/news/2022/08/2022-08-09-community-research-explores-ways-to-improve-access-to-multilingual-content.md

 date: 2022-08-09 11:31:00 -0500
 kicker: kicker
 title: Community Research Explores Ways To Improve Access To Multilingual Content
-deck: deck
+deck:
 summary: A group from the Multilingual Community noticed inconsistencies in access to languages other than English across government websites, and have started working on a solution.

 # See all topics at https://digital.gov/topics
 topics:
   - multilingual